jcurl/code.research/qnx/DEVELOPER.md

 ## 1. Project Goals

-The project aims to provide simple microbenchmarking tools that can be used to compare unix-like systems.
+The project aims to provide simple microbenchmarking tools that can be used to compare Unix-like systems.
 This is a research project.
 It should be easy for users to build on the Tier 1 targets using the GCC compiler.

 ### 1.1.
 Secondary Goals